Log Canonical Minimal Model Program for corank one foliations on Threefolds: Introduction

 \end{theorem}

 For proving Theorem \ref{bpfintro} and Theorem \ref{flopintro}, we have to deal with divisors of the form $K_\mcF+ B+A$, where $A$ is ample.
-Since a F-lc pair can have infinitely many log canonical centers, it is perhaps not surprising that Bertini-type theorems can fail: if $(\mcF, B)$ is lc and $A$ an ample $\mbQ$-divisor, it may not be possible to find $\Delta \geq 0$ such that $K_\mcF+\Delta \sim_\mbQ K_\mcF+B+A$ and $(\mcF, \Delta)$ is lc; see for example \cite[Example 3.4]{CS}.
-As observed earlier in \cite{Chaudas}, the category of generalized pairs is flexible enough to deal with such pathologies: instead of considering $(\mcF, B+A)$ as an usual pair, we can think of $(\mcF,B,A)$ as a generalized pair, where we put $A$ in the moduli part; note this generalized pair is automatically log canonical.
-Because of this necessity, we need to develop the minimal model program for foliated glc pairs.
-Sticking to the minimal generality required, we only consider here generalized lc pairs with b-semiample moduli part; the necessary MMP results in this case follow relatively easily from the foliated lc case.
-Theorem \ref{bpfintro} implies that minimal models of a boundary polarized F-lc pair are always good.
+Since a lc foliated triple can have infinitely many log canonical centers, it is perhaps not surprising that the analogues of classical Bertini-type results can fail: if $(X,\mcF, B)$ is lc and $A$ an ample $\mbR$-divisor, it may not be possible to find $\Delta \geq 0$ such that $K_\mcF+\Delta \sim_\mbR K_\mcF+B+A$ and $(X,\mcF, \Delta)$ is lc.
+As observed earlier in \cite{Chaudas}, the category of generalized foliated quadruples (called generalized foliated pairs in loc. cit.) is flexible enough to deal with such pathologies: instead of considering $(X,\mcF, B+A)$ as an usual pair, we can think of $(X,\mcF,B,A)$ as a generalized foliated quadruple (gfq in short), where we put $A$ in the moduli part; note this gfq is automatically log canonical; see Definition \ref{def:g-pair}.
+Indeed, it has recently become apparent that gfqs are the right category for carrying out the log canonical MMP for foliations; see for instance \cite{MMPlcintegrable}.
+Because of this necessity, we need to develop the minimal model program for gfqs.
+Theorem \ref{bpfintro} implies that minimal models of a boundary polarized foliated lc triple are always good.
 However, it is worth pointing out that foliated minimal models need not be good in general; see for example \cite[Example 5.4, 5.5]{ACSS}.
-It would be interesting to find weaker conditions on the boundary which enforce the goodness of minimal models.\\
+It would be interesting to find weaker conditions on the boundary which enforce the goodness of minimal models.
+At present, a minimal model theory for arbitrary foliations on higher dimensional varieties seems out of reach, mainly owing to the absence of a log resolution theorem for foliations.

-\textbf{Acknowledgements}: The authors would like to thank Professor Paolo Cascini, Professor Calum Spicer and Professor Roberto Svaldi for many useful discussions.
-PC is a member of GNSAGA group of the Istituto Nazionale di Alta Matematica "Francesco Severi" (INDAM) and gratefully acknowledges financial support from INDAM during the preparation of this work.
-RM was supported by the Engineering and Physical Sciences Research Council [EP/S021590/1].
-The EPSRC Centre for Doctoral Training in Geometry and Number Theory (The London School of Geometry and Number Theory), University College London.